 During four or five tour stops in the galleries, students engage in activities—such as looking exercises and working in small groups—that foster conversations about works of art.
 The following connections are promoted:

-- Art: Students will make observations about the stylistic choices artists make, such as composition and color.
+- Artistic: Students will make observations about the stylistic choices artists make, such as composition and color.
 This tour includes sketching or creative writing activities.

 - Personal: Students will make meaningful connections to works of art through careful looking and by developing their own ideas and interpretations.

-- History: Students will understand that art can be a primary source that reflects and highlights a historic period.
+- Historical: Students will understand that art can be a primary source that reflects and highlights a historic period.